ObjectiveTruth/OneTrueEditorVim/README.md

 ## Overall Setup

 * Pathogen is used to keep all the Plugins in separete folders
-* Each foldere in /bundle is a git submodule that can be update invidually
+* Each foldere in /bundle is a git submodule that can be updated invidually

 ## Useful Commands
 Creates a submodule (execute inside /bundle/)